The Bottle of Hot Wine

 “It will be a damned night”, he thought, aspiring Sarita to meet the midnight deadline.
 He cared and feared abysmally for Sarita.
 His love was true to a dimension where the word “love” itself had become inadequate.
 He was on a much higher level when it came to the relationship.
 It was an unspoken truth and hence the resultant anxiety.

 A couple of hours had passed and Sarita was not in contact.
-Deepak sent a text message.
+Deepak sent a text message on her phone.
 “How is the party going?
 Hope all is well.”

 “Oh!
 Fabulous.
 We are discussing the production lines of the new car model my company is coming up with.
 The team members and the vendors are really excited”, pat came Sarita’s reply.